-If there is more than 1 volume, just delete them one by one until all volumes on the disk are removed.
+- delete volume (If there is more than 1 volume, just delete them one by one until all volumes on the disk are removed.)

 Please note that every type should end up with Enter key.
-Finally, you can exit CMD.
+Finally, you can type exit to leave CMD.

 To avoid this error message, please refer to Fix 3.

 Well then, how to convert hard disk from dynamic to basic without losing data?
 Is there an easy and safe solution?
 Of course, there is.
 That is to make use of the partitioning software - MiniTool Partition Wizard.